 - Name Sign

 Teacher gifts are always welcomed and appreciated!
-There are so many teacher and education inspired gifts and products that you can make using a Glowforge.
-From cards to knick knacks to personalized items- the options are endless.
+There are so many teachers and education-inspired gifts and products that you can make using Glowforge.
+From cards to knick-knacks to personalized items- the options are endless.

 When someone you know and love buys a home or moves somewhere new it’s customary to bring a little gift which makes the housewarming niche super needed!
 You can make so many items for someone to enjoy in their new home.